Celebrity Big Brother (British TV series) series 10: Martin Kemp

 Martin John Kemp (born 10 October 1961) is an English actor and musician, best known as the bassist in the New Romantic band Spandau Ballet, as well as for his portrayal as Steve Owen in EastEnders.
 He was nominated for eviction on Day 19 and having survived made the Big Brother final on Day 24 leaving the house in 3rd place.

 Prince Lorenzo

 Lorenzo Borghese (born 9 June 1972), commonly known as Prince Lorenzo, is a member of the House of Borghese, a cosmetics entrepreneur and animal advocate and the featured bachelor on the ninth series of The Bachelor.
 He was nominated for eviction on Day 8.
 Prince Lorenzo was evicted from the house on Day 22 after receiving the fewest viewer votes.

 Rhian Sugden

-Rhian Marie Sugden (born 11 September 1986) is an English glamour model and Page Three girl.
+Rhian Sugden (born 11 September 1986) is an English glamour model and Page 3 girl.
 She was nominated for eviction on Day 3 with Jasmine Lennard but survived the vote.
 She was then nominated again on Day 12 and was evicted on Day 15.